Updated: Mar 5, 2019

 The interest rates offered by 5 years NSCs is 8.50% p.a. while 8.80% p.a. for 10 years NSC.
 Since both rate of return and time period is fixed under NSCs there is no need to use rule 72 and the returns would be Rs.1,516.2 for Rs.1,000 invested in 5 years NSC and Rs.2,366 for Rs.1,000 invested in 10 years NSC.

 Kisan Vikas Patra (KVP)

-Kisan Vikas Patra was abolished in 2012 but reintroduced in the current financial year.
+Kisan Vikas Patra was abolished in 2012 but reintroduced in the current financial year and also known as post office money doubling scheme.
 The reason for discontinuance of KVP was no check on the source of income for buying KVP.
 People used to buy KVP in cash (black money) and after the maturity the black money turns into white money.
 There was no requirement of the PAN and anyone with cash could buy KVP from Post-Office.
 Thus KVP was mainly used to turn black money into white.